qoolixiloop/qool-jekyll-loop/README.md

 ## Data files
 Where:
-    _data
+    * _data
 Purpose:
-    store an array of navigation items each with a name and link
+    * store an array of navigation items each with a name and link
-Use:
+Add:
-    _data/navigation.yml
+    * _data/navigation.yml
 Code:
 ```yml
     - name: Home